nightroman/PowerShellTraps/Cmdlets/ConvertTo-Json/README.md

 This issue is specific for PowerShell 3.0.
 It is fixed in 4.0.

 `ConvertTo-Json` without `Compress` may change data and produce JSON which causes problems for parsers.

+Scripts

-The script *ConvertTo-Json.changes.data.ps1* shows the problem.
+- *ConvertTo-Json.changes.data.ps1* shows the problem.
+- *.test.ps1* tests the above.

+---

 - Microsoft Connect [1221685](https://connect.microsoft.com/PowerShell/Feedback/Details/1221685)